Learn About Advertising Careers

 You have a client to satisfy, and will often be caught between the two worlds.
 If you work for an ad agency that values great work above billings, you will be fine.
 If you work for an agency concerned only with the bottom line, expect to get your head bitten off regularly by the frustrated creatives who see their work limping back to the agency as a shadow of its former self.

 Go Beyond the Walls of the Agency

 There's more to life in advertising than just doing the work.
-Advertising is part of pop culture, and to be good at it; you have to immerse yourself in it.
+Advertising is part of pop culture.
+To be good at it you have to immerse yourself in it.
 Which means that, as a good ad agency employee, you will involve yourself in many extra-curricular activities that expand your mind and your horizons.
 You should: